-Everybody’s had their own Quadrophenia moments, from being sandwiched between two old people on a train, to “and you can stuff your job right up your a*se”!
+Everybody’s had their own Quadrophenia moments, from being sandwiched between two old people on a train, to hearing yourself think or say, “and you can stuff your job right up your a*se”!

 The film was a journey that was fuelled by the same industrial strength teenage hormones, which we ourselves were still navigating.
 It seemed like everyone could relate to Jimmy’s journey as he fought both the outside world and his inner turmoil with equal ferocity.